angela-li/git-tutorial/README.md

 Troubleshooting
 ---------------

 -   Cloning with HTTPS may not work for you, for whatever reason.
-If you're running into authentication troubles pushing, clone with the SSH link on Github instead (that's what I'm currently using).
+If you're running into authentication troubles when you try to push your changes, clone with the SSH link on Github instead (that's what I'm currently using).
 See [discussion here](https://github.com/STAT545-UBC/Discussion/issues/93).
+-   If you install Git Bash on Windows, type `git --version` into your terminal, and nothing happens, try restarting R (Session &gt; Restart R), and you may find that git has been installed!

 Contact Me
 ----------